SENG330/course/lectures/16-functional.md

 ### FP and the GoF

-* Many of the patterns in the Gang of Four Design Pattern book are idiomatic in FP
+* Many of the patterns in the Gang of Four Design Pattern book are idiomatic in FP.
+That means there is no need for a design pattern, as the language contains built-in features to handle the same design challenge.
-* Let's look at Observer.
+* Let's look at [Observer](https://github.com/mariofusco/from-gof-to-lambda/blob/master/src/main/java/org/mfusco/fromgoftolambda/examples/observer/ObserverLambda.java) from the Mario Fusco presentation.
+* That example shows that using a `ConcurrentHashMap` and Java8's `Consumer` interface can radically reduce the amount of code required (check out the GoF example in the same repository).
+* This makes the code easier to read (assuming our coder has a basic knowledge of Java8 and functional programming), and easier to maintain.

 -----